Bryan-Corn/Mapping_Earthquakes/README.md

 In this last image, all layers were cleared and selected in order, rendering the fault lines over the total earthquakes layer but under the major earthquakes.

-The following screenshots are to show that the popups work:
+The following screenshots are to show that the popups function properly:

 ![image](https://github.com/Bryan-Corn/Mapping_Earthquakes/blob/main/ReadMe_Images/Mapping_Earthquakes11.png)